Blasting Mats for Road Cutting & Drilling

 Blast mats are important tools for road cutting because they are what control the actual explosion.
-They help keep people and equipment safe as the rock blast procedure moves forward.
+These road cutting tools help keep people and equipment safe as the rock blast procedure moves forward.
 Read on to learn more about blasting mats for road cutting and how they are a huge part of safe drilling and blasting techniques.

 Blasting for Road Expansion and Construction

 Think about all the geographic features that make it difficult for roads to be constructed, such as mountains, valleys and hills.
 Each of these features can make it difficult to build a roadway where it needs to be.

 Through road blasting, construction teams can actually cut through mountains, level valleys or even reduce hill heights to build or expand a road.
 The rock blasting procedure is designed to also ensure the area is level for road construction after the blast.
 In some cases, teams create embankments by reusing cut material.

 Of course, no two road construction blasting jobs are exactly the same, and engineers rely on several different blasting methods to shape and prepare different types of roads.
 Those methods include:

 - Pre-split blasting: Holes are drilled farther apart and loaded lightly in this lighter form of explosion.